ngocthinh09/Web-CaroGame/README.md

     uvicorn main:app --reload --port 8000
     ```
     The server should now be running, typically at `http://127.0.0.1:8000`.
-    You need change constant varible `linkServerBackend` in file `scripts/board.js` and `scripts/replay-list.js`
+    You need change constant varible `linkServerBackend` in file `scripts/board.js` and `scripts/replay-list.js` to `http://localhost:8000`

 6.  **Access the Frontend:**
     No separate build step seems required for the frontend.
 Simply open the HTML files located in the root directory (`index.html`, `game.html`, etc.) directly in your web browser.